FlowingCode/fc-xspreadsheet-js/README.md

 ## Dev Server

-This sample uses open-wc's [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) for previewing the project without additional build steps.
-ES dev server handles resolving Node-style "bare" import specifiers, which aren't supported in browsers.
-It also automatically transpiles JavaScript and adds polyfills to support older browsers.
+This sample uses web-dev-server for local development.

 To run the dev server and open the project in a new browser tab: